DC Roller Derby: WFTDA competition

-DC Rollergirls' All-Star team competes on an international level.
+DC Roller Derby's All-Star team competes on an international level.
 As of June 2014, they occupied 42nd place in the WFTDA's rankings.
 In 2009, DC competed at the WFTDA Eastern Regional Tournament as the ninth seed and finished in eighth place.
 At the 2010 Eastern Regional, DC was the tenth seed but finished in ninth place after defeating Dutchland Rollers 206–118.
 DC returned for the final Eastern Regional in 2012 as the tenth seed, but improved to a sixth-place finish, ending with a 252–112 loss to Montreal Roller Derby.

 In 2013, DC qualified for the newly created Division 2 Playoffs as the fourth seed in Des Moines, Iowa, but finished in ninth place, salvaging their weekend with a 345–135 victory over Tallahassee RollerGirls.
 DC was the second seed at the 2014 Division 2 Playoff in Kitchener-Waterloo, Ontario, but finished in sixth place.

+When WFTDA reverted back to geographic regional divisions in 2023, DC Roller Derby was placed in the North American Northeast (NA Northeast) division.